Sai-Sundaresan13/DESEQ_Analysis/README.md

-# DIFFERENTIAL GENE EXPRESSION Analysis
+# DIFFERENTIAL GENE EXPRESSION ANALYSIS
 This repository is a basic pipeline for Differential Gene Expression Analysis involving Bash scripting and R programming.

 # Bash Scripting: